Energy labels provide many valuable information about a product. Let's take a closer look at what kind of information is on there and what they mean.

 Energy labels include valuable information about an appliance such as the annual energy consumption, noise level or its capacity.
-These little label cards are like a summary of all the things that you should take into account when looking for a new refrigerator.
+It is almost like a little summary of all the things that you need to take into account when looking for a new vacuum cleaner.

 Read on to discover what each rating and number means in more detail.